ImageMagick/Usage-Markdown/morphology/index.md

 The result as you can see are 12 line junctions, which for this specific shape is correct.

 However for some junctions the '`LineJunctions`' kernel is inaccurate.
-For example a 4-line diagonal '`X`' junction will only produce 1 match, while a orthogonal '`+`' junction, will produce 4 matches.
+For example, a 4-line diagonal '`X`' junction will only produce 1 match, while a orthogonal '`+`' junction, will produce 4 matches.
 Both of these special junctions should produce 2 matches, to keep the line junction count correct.

 As such to get an accurate count you will need to add 1 more value for every '`X`' junction, and subtract 2 counts for every '`+`' junction.